wolfdud3/pico-ducky-wolfdud3/README.md

 - Payload 6: GPIO 15

 ### Stealth Mode
-To prevent that the Pico shows up in the filesystem when you connect it, connect GPIO 16 to Ground.
+When the stealth mode is activated, the Pi will not show up as a USB device, if you connect it to a computer.
+For this connect GPIO 16 to Ground.

 ### Change Keyboard Layout
-To change the keyboard layout from US English to another, first download the bundle with keyboard layouts from [here](https://github.com/Neradoc/Circuitpython_Keyboard_Layouts/releases/tag/20221209).
-Make sure that it is for the right CircuitPython version.
+The original keyboard layout is set to US English.
+To change the language, download the keyboard layouts from [here](https://github.com/Neradoc/Circuitpython_Keyboard_Layouts/releases/tag/20221209).<br>
-Put the keyboard layout into the lib folder, **not** into adafruit_hid.<br>
+Put the keyboard layout into the lib folder on the Pi and change the imports in code.
-Modify the code to import the new keyboards.
-For that comment and uncomment the corresponding lines and change LANG to the letters for your keyboard language.